AnalystOlaide/Logistics-and-Supply-Chain-Performance-Analysis/README.md

 ## Executive Summary

-The business generated a total revenue of 57,152 dollars across 2,000 orders, moving over 101,292 units.
-The monthly unit volume peaked in May, while the lowest volumes occurred in February and June.
-However, revenue does not follow volume exactly.
-It peaked in April, followed by June and February, while the lowest months were March, May, and January.

-This pattern suggests changes in product mix or pricing strategies influencing monthly earnings.
-Notably, June's high revenue despite low volume signals a shift toward premium or higher-margin items.
+The business generated $57,152 from 2,000 orders, moving over 101,292 units.
+Revenue peaked in April, while unit volume was highest in May, showing a disconnect driven by pricing or product mix.
+June’s high revenue despite low volume suggests a shift to premium or higher-margin items.

+Medical Devices and Photography Equipment drove the highest revenue at $18,361 and $16,538, respectively, while Health Supplies and Banking Equipment underperformed.

+Port Harcourt emerged as the most efficient warehouse, leading in both delivery and order transit rates.
+Abuja showed the slowest fulfillment, with the highest share of pending orders.
+Lagos handled the most orders, indicating smaller, frequent shipments.

+FinServe Devices had the slowest supplier delivery time at 4.7 days, while GlobalTech Ltd. was the fastest at 4.3 days.

+The business appears to be optimizing fulfillment by leveraging Port Harcourt’s efficiency and shifting toward high-margin products, enhancing revenue per shipment.

 <img width="901" height="483" alt="image" src="https://github.com/user-attachments/assets/9c142b54-111f-42ee-8c3c-6f0f600fa91d" />